jflorian/doubledog-kerberos/README.md

 ##### `packages`
 An array of package names needed for the Kerberos installation.
 The default should be correct for supported platforms.

+#### kerberos::server class

+This class manages a host as Kerberos server.
+This class does not create the database.
+See `kdb5_util(8)` for help with that or consult documentation such as the [Fedora Security Guide](http://docs.fedoraproject.org/en-US/Fedora/html/Security_Guide/sect-Security_Guide-Kerberos-Configuring_a_Kerberos_5_Server.html) for further details.

+##### `packages`
+An array of package names needed for the Kerberos server installation.
+The default should be correct for supported platforms.

+##### `kadmin_service`
+The service name of the kadmin daemon.
+The default should be correct for supported platforms.

+##### `kdc_service`
+The service name of the KDC daemon.
+The default should be correct for supported platforms.

 ### Defined types